Karl May: Number of copies and translations

 According to an encyclopedia dedicated to May, he is the "most read writer of the German tongue".
 The total number of copies published is about 200 million, half of them in German.

-May's first translated work is considered to have been the first half of the Orient Cycle into a French daily in 1881.
-Recently, it was discovered, and confirmed by Hans Dieter Steinmet (Karl May Museum) that Croatian writer Nikola Tordinac published a translation of May's novel Tree carde monte in the magazine Sriemski Hrvat in 1880.
+May's first translated work is considered to have been the first half of the Orient Cycle into a French daily newspaper in 1881.
+Hans Dieter Steinmet (of d Karl May Museum) said that Croatian writer Nikola Tordinac published a translation of May's novel Tree carde monte in the magazine Sriemski Hrvat in 1880.
 Tordinac's translation became a part of the permanent exhibition of the Karl May Museum in 2017.
 Since that time, May's work has been translated into more than 30 languages, including Latin and Esperanto.
 In the 1960s, UNESCO indicated that May was the most frequently translated German writer.
 His most popular translations are in Bulgarian, Czech, Hungarian and Dutch.
 Seabury Press, New York, began publishing English translations by Michael Shaw in 1977.
-In 2001, Nemsi Books Publishing Company, Pierpont, South Dakota, was one of the first English publishing houses to produce the unabridged translations of May's oeuvre.